briandudey/100-days-of-code/r1-log.md

 ##R1D17-R1D53
 Bootcamp Day 3 - End of Week 5.
 Wow.
 I have learned so much in such a short period of time.
 I can't believe that I had no idea what an api was just 54 days ago.
 Now I know how to make an api.
 I have a long way to go though.
 Coding still does not feel natural to me and I do get lost easier than I'd like to admit but I know the work I am putting into this is going to pay off.
 Also, I just remembered that this page is, technically, public.
 So, anyone can read it.
 That would be weird.

-##R1D54
+### R1D54
 I forgot I was meant to update this.
 Read about github and keeping up a good "commit streak" and that reminded me that I liked jotting down things in here.
 Hopefully, it will show me how far I have come once the 100 days is done.

-##R1D55
+### R1D55
 Started learning about React and immediately jumping into a React side project so that I can do my best to stay ahead of the lightning bolt speed of my immersion course where we start learning React on Monday.

+### R1D56
-##R1D56 Trying to read about React and apply that knowledge is much trickier than doing React.
+Trying to read about React and apply that knowledge is much trickier than doing React.
 There is some difficult logic to explain but in action just makes sense.
 I also went back to some JavaScript basics by starting a Udemy course called, "Javascript: Understanding the Wierd Parts"

+### R1D57-65
+Not feeling so great today which makes it hard to focus.
+The last nine days or so have been quite the whirlwind with tons of information about React, Redux, React-Redux, React-Router and Redux Form.
+I'm doing my best to keep up and am getting most of the concepts but the moment I feel comfortable, we're on to something new.
+Next week we will start our first capstone project.
+I am nervous about it but I am also excited to not receive new information for two weeks so that I can hopefully start processing this stuff more.